lestherll/csc1034-p1/doc/report.md

 # Reflective Report
+I have used some form of all these tools before; not necessarily the ones that we used in this project.

-I have not used argparse nor pandas3d in the past, I have only used git and python before.
+I have used an IDE before but not to the point where I used most features.
-I can say that argparse was quick to follow because I am comfortable with using the terminal as this is where I have learned the basics of git, and I have also tinkered with Linux before.
-As you may know, Linux can be used headless.
-Pandas3d was a little bit more tricky for me at the beginning especially the angles that the camera is supposed to look at since I don't have any experience with that.
+I always found that I only needed the editor and the compiler/interpreter which is why I always resorted to using lightweight editors such as Visual Studio Code.
+I also prefer working with the terminal as opposed to GUI based actions because I am more efficient at typing.
+However, I cannot deny the benefits that an IDE, a tool with tools within it, offers.
+Learning about IDEs will definitely help me be more efficient with project development.

+I have also used Markdown before.
+It is a simple tool that gets the job done.
+Generally, that is what we want when we only need to get the information across.
+We do not need fancy features like what a fancy word processor such as Microsoft Word would have.
+I also like how you can do it pretty much on any editor and without that knowledge of HTML tags or CSS.
+And because of the benefits mentioned; this tool will help me become more productive.

-I want to talk about git first; I think that this tool is very powerful since it solves a lot of problems that may come up during the development of a project mainly, version control.
+Version control is very powerful since it solves a lot of problems that come up often during development.
 Learning the most basic commands for git has a massive impact on your development skills and gives you advantages that you would not be able to find in any other tools.
-Things that I have noticed whilst using git is that forces you to document every major change and addition to your project.
+Things that I have noticed whilst using git is that it somehow forces you to document every major change and addition to your project.
 It forces you to write in a modular way; breaking tasks into atomic levels, meaning a method is non-dependent of other methods.
-It forces you to document all features that you have implemented which is a very good thing because the project is easier to understand as a whole.
+It forces you to document all features that you have implemented which is a very good thing because the project is easier to understand.
-Good documentation enables potential users to easily learn the project or module.
+Good documentation enables potential users to easily learn the module.
-Git unintentionally provides a lot of development skills that will help manage projects in a more organised, manageable way in the future.
+Git indirectly provides a lot of development skills that will help manage projects in a more organised, manageable way in the future.

-Argparse is something I haven't come across in the past.
-I have tinkered with sys.argv in python before which certainly made using argparse so much easier since the principle is the same.
-Learning about this great tool has certainly allowed me to understand more about the command line.
-Especially with how it is possible to add arguments and work with those arguments directly to set options for your program.
-It is a bit different from sys.argv because you're only getting a value from sys.argv using indices, whereas with argparse arguments you can also set default values, data type, help commands, actions, etc.
-This is something I have never encountered before, and learning about it now definitely gives me another tool I can work with for future projects.

-I also have not used pandas3d before.
-In fact, I have not used anything that deals with 3d graphics in the past.
-This did not affect me that much when doing the project because pandas3d has good documentation on their website, and if you can read documentation, you can do just about anything.
-I have surely learned many things that are pandas3d specific.
-For example, I learned how you can set the position of the camera and also the angle that you want it to look at.
-All of these will make using the library easier in the future since I will know where to start.
+Dependency management and sandboxing are also good tools that help with development.
+Pip allows me to manage dependencies of my project and venv allows me to work in a separate environment so that when something goes wrong, it will not affect my whole system.
+I have also used a tool before called VirtualBox which is a form of sandboxing tool except it is not exclusively for programming.
+The principle is the same with venv, separation of working environments.
+Learning more about these tools will help me organise my projects more easily.

+Reading the manual is a very crucial part of development because the manual tells you how to use a tool.
+If the manual and project are written very well, I do not even have to know how the whole project works and I can just use parts of the module that I need and refer to the manual.